Kathleen Dorsett: Convictions

 In April 2011, Anthony Morris pled guilty to conspiracy to disturb or desecrate human remains.
 Under his plea agreement, he was sentenced to less than seven years in prison.

 In May 2013, Kathleen, Thomas, and Lesley Dorsett pled guilty to all charges against them.

 Kathleen Dorsett was sentenced to 30 years in prison for murder, 20 years for attempted murder, and 8 years for conspiracy.
 She is serving her sentences, running consecutively, at the Edna Mahan Correctional Facility for Women in Union Township, New Jersey.
 She is eligible for parole in August 2057, when she will be 83 years old.
 Since her incarceration, the New Jersey Department of Education has stripped Kathleen of her teaching certificates.

 Thomas Dorsett was sentenced to 30 years for murder and 15 years for conspiracy to commit arson.
 He is serving his sentences at the New Jersey State Prison in Trenton, New Jersey.
 He will be eligible for parole in August 2040, he will be 93 years old.

 Lesley Dorsett was sentenced to 7 years for conspiracy to commit murder.
 Like her daughter, she was incarcerated at the Edna Mahan Correctional Facility for Women.
 She became eligible for parole in December 2016 and has now been released.

-Evlyn Moore, Stephen Moore's mother, has custody of Stephen and Kathleen's daughter.
+Evlyn Moore, Stephen Moore's mother, had custody of Stephen and Kathleen's daughter, Elizabeth, until 2021 when she died at the age of 86.
+Elizabeth continues to live with other family members, just as Stephen would have wanted.